intel-lab-lkp/linux/Documentation/filesystems/resctrl.rst

 	Determines if a counter will automatically be assigned to an RMID, MBM event pair when its associated monitor group is created via mkdir.
-Enabled by default on boot, also when switched from "default" mode to "mbm_event" counter assignment mode.
+Enabled by default when switched to "mbm_event" counter assignment mode.
 Users can disable this capability by writing to the interface.

 	"0":
 		Auto assignment is disabled.